sigcsets/sigcse2020/reviewers/general-review-process.md

 ### Bid

-Only Group 1 tracks will have a bidding period.
+If your track has a bidding period, please bid within the specified window.
 If you do not bid, we will use topics to assign submissions for review.

 Reviewers will bid on submissions they are interested in reviewing after the submission deadline.
 Please bid for submissions where the title and abstract are in your area of expertise.
 Bidding will help with assigning submissions for review that you're qualified and interested in reviewing!